MAAZ1896/MDWORKSHOP/CHECK.md

+- Starting a Whatsapp Call
+- Prerequisites
+- To Start a WhatsaApp Call

 # Starting a WhatsApp Call
 Whatsapp allows users to place voice as well as video calls for both domestic and international communication.
 # Prerequisites